likeusb/ArmA-Missions/README.md

 `likeusb ArmA-Missions main Malden Independance Campaign.zip`, you would want to turn it into just `Malden Independance Campaign` as the folder name.

 And from there, just put the contents of the zip into said folder.

+# KP Liberation
+Liberation is a very special kind of gamemode and has external files.
+These are included in the same folder as that mission.
+For the installation, download that folder, take the zip file inside the folder, and extract it into a separate temporary folder.
+In said temp folder, replace the kp_liberation_config.sqf file with the one in the mission folder, and go into the presets\blufor folder.
+In there, paste in the custom.sqf and CUP_USA_Woodland.sqf, and in the presets\opfor folder, paste in the CUP_AFRF_ModernMSV.sqf.
+Lastly, in the root of the temp folder, put in the mission.sqf file.

+Then, run the server like you would any other KP Liberation server, or, if you don't know how, then:
+# Step 1: PBO Manager
+Download the PBO manager tool.
+This will help you tremendously.

+# Step 2: Turning files into .pbo and loading them
+To do this, right click on your temp folder and click on show more options if you're on windows 11, and then click on PBO Manager, and save that folder as a .pbo.
+Make sure you name it kp_liberation.mehland.pbo, and then put that into your ArmA 3 root directory's MPMissions folder, just like how you would with the campaign.

+# Step 3: Hosting the server
+To do this, simply go to ArmA 3, to the server browser, click on host server, go to the Mehland map, and then select the KP liberation preset.
+And there you go!
+You are now able to play the map